-Note 1: f the user loads the contents of SSPBUF, setting the BF bit before the falling edge of he ninth clock, the CKP bit will not be cleared and clock stretching will not occur.
-2: The CKP bit can be set in software regardless of the state of the BF bit.
+- Note 1: If the user loads the contents of SSPBUF, setting the BF bit before the falling edge of the ninth clock, the CKP bit will not be cleared and clock stretching will not occur. - 2: The CKP bit can be set in software regardless of the state of the BF bit.

-17.4.4.4 Clock Stretching for 10-bit Slave Transmit Mode
+17.4.4.4 Clock Stretching for 10-Bit Slave Transmit Mode

-In 10-bit Slave Transmit mode, clock stretching is controlled during the first two address sequences by the state of the UA bit, just as it is in 10-bit Slave Receive mode.
-The first two addresses are followed by a third address sequence which contains the high-order bits of the 10-bit address and the R/W bit set to '1'.
-After the third address sequence is performed, the UA bit is not set, the module is now configured in Transmit mode and clock stretching is controlled by the BF flag as in 7-bit Slave Transmit mode (see Figure 17-11).
+In 10-Bit Slave Transmit mode, clock stretching is controlled during the first two address sequences by the state of the UA bit, just as it is in 10-Bit Slave Receive mode.
+The first two addresses are followed by a third address sequence which contains the highorder bits of the 10-bit address and the R/W bit set to '1'.
+After the third address sequence is performed, the UA bit is not set, the module is now configured in Transmit mode and clock stretching is controlled by the BF flag as in 7-Bit Slave Transmit mode (see Figure 17-11).